rawdyt/Sales-Analysis/README.md

 Also, our revenue is getting decreased month by month so we should have to do some marketting capegn and give multiple offers to people.
 And we shoud focus on customer satisfaction so that we can build the regular customer relation.

+There is huge count of the orders which are kept as pending and order has not been deleverd but we can't anything about the past orders which are kept as pending but actually we cannot delever them now, and we have to find the reason behind this that may be we don't have enough inventory now, having transport issue, Customers are prefering purchaing online we have, but looking at month on month revenue line graph it seems that the revenue in jauary was good but after some time the revenue started gradually decreasing.